danielhusar/a11y-report/README.md

 ### report(config)

 Returns void and prints accessibility report.
+It will process exit with 1 if there are any errors, or 0 with no errors.

 #### urls